wenyuzhao/gptsh/examples/create-webpage.a.md

 Create an HTML file called "_test.html".

-Create a simple personal webpage in this HTML file with a minimalistic design and modern styles.
+Create a personal webpage in this HTML file.
+The webpage must be themed to match the owner's identity.

 FYI, the owner's name is Steve, a software engineer.

 Open the HTML file in Chrome.